 Phillips' Cramp-free Side Effects

-Note: This page contains side effects data for the generic drug magnesium oxide.
-It is possible that some of the dosage forms included below may not apply to the brand name Phillips' Cramp-free.
+Note: This document contains side effect information about magnesium oxide.
+Some of the dosage forms listed on this page may not apply to the brand name Phillips' Cramp-free.

 For the Consumer